12 Signs of Generational Trauma You May Still Be Carrying

 • unresolved grief

-It suggests that unresolved experiences may continue influencing families until they are acknowledged and brought into greater awareness, connection, and balance.
+This does not mean people are trapped by the past.
+Rather, it suggests that unresolved experiences may continue shaping family patterns until they are acknowledged with greater awareness, connection, and balance.

 What Is Generational Trauma?